mikeandike523/opkvs/README.md

 @todo

 ## Usage

+### Main Subsystem

 (use `opkvs <SUBCOMMAND> --help` for more information about a specific subcommand)

 `opkvs config set-vault <VAULT_NAME>`
 Edits the config file (opkvs.json) in the current working directory to default to using a vault named <VAULT_NAME>
 Creates the file it does not already exist
 Also identifies the vault id using the 1password cli

 `opkvs list-items [--vault=<VAULT_NAME>]`
 Lists all (opkvs) items in the selected vault
+If --vault is not specified, it searches for the vault in the config file ** If items not generated/managed by opkvs are present, they may break up opkvs entirely
+    avoid manually adding, editing, or removing data from vaults managed by optkvs **

+`opkvs set-item <KEY> <VALUE> [--vault=<VAULT_NAME>]` Upserts an item into the selected vault with key <KEY> and value <VALUE>
 If --vault is not specified, it searches for the vault in the config file
-    * If items not generated/managed by opkvs are present, they may break up opkvs entirely avoid manually adding, editing, or removing data from vaults managed by optkvs

-    `opkvs set-item <KEY> <VALUE> [--vault=<VAULT_NAME>]`
-    Upserts an item into the selected vault with key <KEY> and value <VALUE>
-    If --vault is not specified, it searches for the vault in the config file
-    * It is recommended to use the config file, see `opkvs config set-vault <VAULT_NAME>`

-    `opkvs set-item <KEY> --file <FILE> [--vault=<VAULT_NAME>]`
-    Upserts an item into the selected vault with key <KEY> and value read from the file <FILE>
+`opkvs set-item <KEY> --file <FILE> [--vault=<VAULT_NAME>]` Upserts an item into the selected vault with key <KEY> and value read from the file <FILE>
 The file must be ascii or utf-8 encoded text
 If --vault is not specified, it searches for the vault in the config file
-    * It is recommended to use the config file, see `opkvs config set-vault <VAULT_NAME>`

 `<PIPED DATA> | opkvs set-item <KEY> [--vault=<VAULT_NAME>]` Upserts an item into the selected vault with key <KEY> and value read from stdin Stdin must be valid ascii or utf-8 encoded text
 If --vault is not specified, it searches for the vault in the config file
-    * It is recommended to use the config file, see `opkvs config set-vault <VAULT_NAME>`

 `opkvs get-item <KEY> [--vault=<VAULT_NAME>]`
 Retrieve an item from the selected vault with key <KEY>
 If --vault is not specified, it searches for the vault in the config file
-    * It is recommended to use the config file, see `opkvs config set-vault <VAULT_NAME>`

-    opkvs delete-item <KEY> [--vault=<VAULT_NAME>]`
-    Deletes an item from the selected vault with key <KEY>
+opkvs delete-item <KEY> [--vault=<VAULT_NAME>]` Deletes an item from the selected vault with key <KEY>
 If --vault is not specified, it searches for the vault in the config file

-    * It is recommended to use the config file, see `opkvs config set-vault <VAULT_NAME>`
+### SSH Login Credential Management Subsystem

+@todo